 Combining her passion and extensive education in nutrition, Eva is a tremendous asset to the Sight and Life team… find out more here.

 A savvy business woman devoted to advancing science, Kalpana is successfully creating opportunities for Sight and Life… find out more here.

 As an experienced dietitian and public health professional, Breda brings a wide breadth of experience to Sight and Life… find out more here.

 With a background rich in diverse business experiences and a fresh view on the world of nutrition, Peiman looks to take Sight and Life to the next level… find out more here.

-Srujith LingalaManager Technology & Entrepreneurship
+Srujith LingalaManager Technology and Entrepreneurship

 A welcomed addition to Sight and Life, Lingala’s command of technology and eye for opportunity has quickly translated into actions… find out more here.

-Kesso Gabrielle van ZutphenKnowledge & Research Specialist
+Kesso Gabrielle van ZutphenKnowledge and Research Specialist

 Driven by innovation in nutrition, Kesso pursued an education in public health and was drawn to the forward-thinking mindset of Sight and Life.
 Here she will drive new advances in nutrition… find out more here.